DRX-Lab/Atmos-Encoder/README.md

 * Dolby Digital Plus 7.1 with Atmos (`_atmos_7_1.mp4`)
 * Or both, depending on the chosen mode.

 If no Atmos is detected, it creates a standard 5.1 DDP file.
-In this case, **FFmpeg/FFprobe are used to resample the decoded WAV to 48 kHz PCM** to ensure DEE compatibility.
+For non-Atmos streams, **FFmpeg/FFprobe are used to resample the decoded WAV to 48 kHz PCM** for DEE compatibility.

 ---